What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 If you don’t already know, the Italian translation for dogs is cani.

-Remember what you learned: Italian definite articles are also used for groups of things.
+Remember what you have learned: Italian definite articles are also used for groups of things.
 Generic classes of people and things.

 English nouns don’t need an article in this case.
 Italian nouns do.